mettamatt/code-reasoning/README.md

 ## Enhanced Prompt

-This fork features a significantly improved prompt that provides clearer guidance and examples.
-Here's a sample:
+This fork features a significantly improved prompt that provides clearer guidance and examples:

 ```
 🧠 **Sequential Thinking Tool**